avaneev/biteopt/README.md

 Mixed integer programming can be achieved by using rounded parameter values in the objective function.
-Note that using categorical variables may not be effective, because they require an exhaustive search.
-Binary variables may be used, in small quantities (otherwise the problem usually transforms into a complex combinatorial problem).
-While not very fast, BiteOpt is able to solve binary combinatorics problems if the cost function is formulated as a sum of differences between bit values and continuous variables in the range [0; 1].
+Note that using categorical variables may not be effective, because they require combinatorial search.
+Binary variables may be used, in small quantities (otherwise the problem usually transforms into a combinatorial problem as well).
+While not very fast, BiteOpt is able to solve binary combinatorial problems if the cost function is formulated as a sum of differences between bit values and continuous variables in the range [0; 1].

-While constraint satisfaction is generally not the best area of application of derivative-free methods, value constraints can be implemented as penalties.
+Equality and non-equality constraints can be implemented as penalties.
 The author has found a general effective method to apply value constraints via penalties.
-In the code below, `n_con` is the number of constraints, `con_nonmet` is the number of constraints not meeting tolerances, and the `pn[]` is the array of linear penalty values for each constraint (penalty value should be set to 0 if it meets the tolerance).
-Models with up to 190 constraints, both equalities and non-eqalities, were tested with this method.
+In the code below, `n_con` is the number of constraints, `con_nonmet` is the number of constraints not meeting tolerances, and the `pn[]` is the array of linear penalty values for each constraint; a penalty value should be set to 0 if it meets the tolerance.
+For derivative-free methods, a suggested equality tolerance is 10<sup>-4</sup>, but a more common 10<sup>-6</sup> can be also used; lower values are not advised for use.
+Models with up to 190 constraints, both equalities and non-equalities, were tested with this method.
+In practice, on a large set of problems, this method finds a feasible solution in up to 93% of cases.

 	double pns = 0.0;
 	int i;